Haapsalu-Kutsehariduskeskus/av/Labs/Lab_6_Initial_Switch_Configuration.md

 CustomerSwitch(config)#end
 ```

 b.
-Test connectivity by pinging the ISP Server:
+Test connectivity by pinging the PC:
 ```
-CustomerSwitch#ping 209.165.201.10
+CustomerSwitch#ping 192.168.1.3
 ```

 Note: The first one or two pings may fail while ARP converges.